Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

 Cat Walk: The long, windy part of a trail perfect for a lackadaisical scenic tour of the mountain.
 Nice and easy until you run out of speed and have to hop your way up to the top.
 Selfies on skis area.
+Just like a runway.

 . . . . . . .